quickthyme/graffeine/README.md

 undesirable results.

-  - **Line and Plot Layers** can accept negative values, but their display is essentiallyrooted to the bottom-left (0,0) axis.
+  - **Line and Plot Layers** can accept negative values, but their display is essentially rooted to the bottom-left (0,0) axis.
 If you need to display negative values within the visible bounds, then the data needs to be transposed.